replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 Complete the following items before you perform this task:

 * Review the limitations and considerations.
-See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up Backup Storage_.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _About Backup and Restore_.
 * Install the velero CLI.
 See [Installing the Velero CLI](snapshots-velero-cli-installing).
 * The NFS server must be configured to allow access from all of the nodes in the cluster.
 * The NFS directory must be writable by the user:group 1001:1001.